 Preheat the Oven:

-To start, preheat your oven to 350°F (175°C) and prepare for baking the bars evenly.
+To begin you will want to preheat the oven to 350°F (175°C) so the bars will bake evenly.

 Mix the Crust Ingredients:

-In a large bowl, mix together the 1 box of yellow cake mix, 1/2 cup melted butter, and 1 egg.
+In a large mixing bowl, mix together 1 box yellow cake mix, 1/2 cup melted butter and 1 egg.

 Mix until well combined.
-The dough will be a bit thick and sticky — like cookie dough.
+The dough is going to be sort of thick and sticky — like cookie dough.

 Prepare the Baking Pan: